ElArkk/jax-unirep/paper/paper.md

 through gradient descent.

 During the reimplementation,
-we also discovered that JAX provided convenient utilities (`jit` and `vmap`) to convert loops into vectorized operations on tensors.
+we also discovered that JAX provided convenient utilities (`lax.scan`, `vmap`, and `jit`) to convert loops into fast, vectorized operations on tensors.
 This had a pleasant effect of helping us write more performant code, while also forcing us to reason clearly about the semantic meaning of our tensor dimensions.